vincejstraub/tools-template-repo/README.md

 This repository is currently private and being used to store data and code for pre-processing and preliminary analysis tasks.
 In future it may be used to share data and code open-access.

+## Installation and Setup

+If you are new to Git and GitHub, see [Getting started with GitHub](https://docs.github.com/en/github/getting-started-with-github) and [Using Git and GitHub for Team Collaboration](https://medium.com/anne-kerrs-blog/using-git-and-github-for-team-collaboration-e761e7c00281).

 ## Getting Started

 * ...
 * ...

-If you are new to GitHub, see also [Getting started with GitHub](https://docs.github.com/en/github/getting-started-with-github) and [Using Git and GitHub for Team Collaboration](https://medium.com/anne-kerrs-blog/using-git-and-github-for-team-collaboration-e761e7c00281).

 ## Maintenance